SocketCluster/plugins/README.md

 ## Clients drivers

-The curated list of available client drivers for SC is here: https://github.com/SocketCluster/client-drivers
+The curated list of client drivers for SC is here: https://github.com/SocketCluster/client-drivers

 ## Open source plugins